- 1 (4 to 4 1/2-pound) chicken, giblets removed, and rinsed and patted dry

 - Herbed Rice Pilaf with Peas

-- Place the chicken in a small roasting pan.
-Slip your fingers between the skin and breast to make a pocket and insert the 4 slivers of butter and tarragon leaves.
+Place the chicken in a small roasting pan.
+Slip your fingers between the skin and breast to make a pocket and insert 4 slivers of the butter and some tarragon leaves.
 Pull the skin back in place.
+Slip your fingers between the skin and thigh to make a pocket and insert the remaining 2 slivers of butter and tarragon leaves.
 Rub both sides of the bird lightly with the softened butter.
 Season both sides and inside the cavity with salt and pepper.
 Arrange the onions and remaining herbs inside the cavity and tie the legs together with kitchen twine.